Columbus Climate Action Plan

 Columbus is already setting examples for best practices in large cities that have traditionally been car-centric with the foundational work of Smart Columbus.
 The transportation sector has many emerging technologies currently under development, and future CAP updates will reflect advancements.
 Zero emission vehicles (ZEVs) include electric vehicles, hydrogen vehicles and allow for technology advances for any other solution that may provide an emission free tailpipe transportation option.

-Learn more about LinkUS, equitable electric vehicle adoption, the Columbus Green Fleet Report(PDF, 10MB), and the Bike Plus effort.
+Learn more about LinkUS, equitable electric vehicle adoption, and the Bike Plus effort.